 North Home Counties

-CALA is committed to delivering new homes and its wider benefits to the community at the earliest possible opportunity.
-Therefore alongside the revised section 73 application to amend the layout, CALA is bringing forward a reserved matters application which provides details of the scale, massing, appearance and landscaping.
-The reserved matters application will enable the community to gain a greater understanding of the high quality design of the new dwellings on the site.
-Further details of the reserved matters application will be added to this website once it is submitted.
+CALA Homes has now submitted a Reserved Matters application to Tendring District Council which provides details of the scale, appearance and landscaping of the development.
+The reserved matters application will enable the community to gain a greater understanding of the high quality design of the new properties on the site.

-CALA’s proposal will include a mix of two to four-bedroom properties to meet local housing need, of which 20 properties have been allocated as affordable homes including two-bedroom maisonette apartments as well as two and three bedroom homes.
+CALA’s proposal includes a mix of two to four-bedroom homes to meet local housing need, of which 20 properties have been allocated as affordable homes including two-bedroom maisonette apartments and two and three bedroom homes.
 The proposed development will maintain and enhance the distinct local character of Mistley.

 The scheme also includes a significant landscape and public open space buffer between Green Lane and the development that will enable the mature boundary hedges to be reinforced with lime trees or similar, to create continuity with the existing greenery along the southern side of Green Lane.
-The open space will be supplemented with informal play opportunities, seating and an attenuation basin and planted wildflower grassland, natural hedgerows and new trees to create a high quality landscape that repeats and enhances the sites existing landscape pattern.
+The open space will be supplemented with informal play areas, seating and a planted wildflower grassland, natural hedgerows and new trees to create a high quality landscape that repeats and enhances the sites existing landscape pattern.

 The scheme will also serve a number of significant section 106 contributions including early years, primary school and secondary school provisions, totalling £525,000.